KQM-git/TCL/docs/evidence/characters/pyro/klee.md

 **Evidence:**

 * Klee can activate 3 stacks of Kagura's Verity by animation cancelling her E with Q to gain 1 stack, and 2 stacks after. - [YouTube](https://youtu.be/uPKTnU4uGZg)
-* Klee can activate the passive of 4pcs Heart of Depth without the skill cooldown being activated. - [YouTube](https://youtu.be/uIVBXPAQBkI)
+* Klee can activate the passive of 4-Pieces Heart of Depth without the skill cooldown being activated. - [YouTube](https://youtu.be/uIVBXPAQBkI)
-* Klee can activate the passive of 4pcs Shimenawa's Reminiscence and being able to cast Q before the energy drain occurs, indicating that the EQ cancel can be done below 7 frames. - [YouTube](https://youtu.be/OcuyPt4LbJU)
+* Klee can activate the passive of 4-Pieces Shimenawa's Reminiscence and being able to cast Q before the Energy drain occurs, indicating that the EQ cancel can be done below 7 frames. - [YouTube](https://youtu.be/OcuyPt4LbJU)

 **Significance:**
 This can allow klee to utilize sets such as 4 Crimson Witch and 4 Shimenawa's Reminiscence and weapons like Kagura's Verity more effectively, can help in rotationcrafting and can be considered in calcs relating to these specific sets/weapons.